JonasMht/jonas_website/content/legal/index.md

 ## Vie privée / Privacy

+The full disclosure lives on its own page: [Privacy — station telemetry](/privacy/).

 - **No cookies.** The site sets none.
 - **Console & preferences** (the `~` terminal) live in your browser's `localStorage` and never leave your machine; `clear` in the console wipes them.